4 area women represent in Ms. Senior Alabama pageants

 Both pageants are scheduled to be held at 2 p.m. on Saturday, June 10, at Oak Mountain High School.
 Admission is $20 for adults and $8 for children ages 3-12.

-There are 14 contestants in the Ms. Senior Alabama pageant and six in the Ms. Super Senior Alabama competition, said Kim Crawford-Meeks, chairwoman of the Ms. Senior Alabama nonprofit and the pageant producer.
+There are 13 contestants in the Ms. Senior Alabama pageant and seven in the Ms. Super Senior Alabama competition, said Kim Crawford-Meeks, chairwoman of the Ms. Senior Alabama nonprofit and the pageant producer.

 The goal is to celebrate women ages 60 and older who best exemplify the dignity, maturity, talent and inner beauty of senior women across the state.
 The organization seeks women who demonstrate volunteerism and show that it’s never too late to follow your dreams or try something new, Crawford-Meeks said.
 It also is looking for women who demonstrate that every person has a purpose at all ages.

-Note: Editor's note: This story was updated at 7:28 p.m. on May 1 to correct the number of women in each pageant.
-There are 13 competing in the Ms. Senior Alabama pageant for women ages 60-69 and seven competing for Ms. Super Senior Alabama for women ages 70 and older.
-The nonprofit originally provided incorrect numbers of contestants in each pageant.